Eagle Aerospace Academy

 College Prep Private School with added Vocational Skills Focus!

-There are no geographic barriers, we can accept any students in Arizona, especially any students located along the I-17 Corridor.
-Arizona land and locations is well suited for our traditions of outdoor training and will enhance our weekend training program!
+There are no geographic barriers, we can accept any students in Arizona, especially any students located along the I-17 or I-10 Corridor.
+Arizona land and locations are well suited for our traditions of outdoor training and will enhance our weekend training program!

 Weekday remote study with weekend trainings.